-- The night of Qadar is of course a special occasion where there is peace until fajar.
-Make it as a fajar or nur that comes into your heart.
+- The night of Qadar is, of course, a special occasion where there is peace until fajar.
+Make it a fajar or nur that comes into your heart.

 - You must learn to change your life into ibadah.
 For example, in Ramadan, sleeping is considered ibadah because you make the niyyat asking Allah, "O Allah please let me have four hours of sleep, I need it as I want to wake up for suhur and subuh and then I have to go to work."
 So you learn time management in Ramadan.

 - Being clean is also ibadah.
 Clean the toilet, your clothes, etc. all are ibadah.
 Visiting one another for the sake of Allah is ibadah too.